yuvraajsj18/Operating-Systems/notes/processes/processes.md

 - Process - a program in execution.

-- Process is not just *program code*(AKA text section), it also includes:
+- A process is not just *program code*(AKA text section), it also includes:

   - the current activity represented by -
     - Program Counter Value